-My current research concerns the following topics: old age, meaning in old age, experiences of completed life, death wishes and the self-chosen death (euthanasia and ‘self-euthanasia’).
+My main areas of interest are: old age, meaning in old age, experiences of completed life, dementia, death wishes and the self-chosen death (euthanasia and ‘self-euthanasia’).
 In my work, I try to make the connection between various scientific disciplines and fields of research, such as phenomenology, care ethics, social policy studies, and (interpretative) gerontology.
 I combine conceptual and empirical research, using them in a dialectical relation to each other: conceptual and theoretical insights are questioned and enriched by empirical research and vice versa.
 I am also involved in narrative research into the daily life of people with dementia and their close ones.

 Previously, I have studied Religious Studies at VU University Amsterdam.
 My MA-specialisation was about Spiritual Counseling in Organisations (cum laude).

 For my Curriculum Vitae, see my Linked-in profile.